beardedsamwise/pathways-weather-app/README.md

 ## Architecture

 The high level architecture of the solution is as follows.
-The ALB and ECS instances each have a different security group attached allowing HTTP inbound to the ALB from anywhere, and TCP 3000 (though this is configurable using TF variables) from the ALB.
+The ALB and ECS instances each have a different security group attached allowing HTTP inbound to the ALB from anywhere, and TCP 3000 from the ALB.
+The application port is a configurable TF variable.

 For more information refer to [sg.tf](/infrastructure/modules/fargate-env/sg.tf).

 ![Network Diagram](/images/weather_app_diagram.png)